 1. What is a differential equation?
 Order and degree

-A differential equation is an equation involving an unknown function and its derivatives.
-The order is the order of the highest-order derivative that appears, and the degree is the exponent of that highest-order derivative once the equation is made a polynomial in derivatives, free of radicals and fractions involving the derivatives.
+A differential equation involves an unknown function and its derivatives.
+The order is the highest derivative present.
+The degree is the power of that highest derivative once the equation is a polynomial in derivatives.

 Quick Note: If the equation contains sin(dydx) or edy/dx , the degree is not defined, a recurring 1-mark MCQ trap.